memfault/interrupt/_drafts/STMViewer.md

 #
 # It will now show up in the front page when running Jekyll locally.

-title: Visualizing embedded data made easy
+title: Visualizing Realtime Data With STMViewer
 description:
     "A brief introduction to STMViewer software use cases in debugging embedded targets"
 author: piotrw